S32907/APBD_TUTORIAL3/README.md

 parametr to ConsoleReporter constructor.
 After that we can accses full functionality of the project via instance of rentalService or ConsoleReporter.
 Possible methods can be seen in corresponding interfaces.

+important note: to retun equipment you must specify its due date that was given to it during creation, as a third parametr, it acts sort of like id.

 Description
 This project creates a rental environment for university, it can be used by students and teachers, it supports 3 equipments types.